Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: EXPERIMENTS

 \subsection{Numerical results}

 In the simulation, energy flexibilities belong to a discrete allocation set of size $|\mathcal A_i|=15$ for each agent $i$.
-The cost parameters are generated synthetically with random samples between 0.1 and 0.5\;\$/kWh$^2$, reflecting heterogeneity across consumers and rooms.
+Note that this implies $15^2$ possible comparisons per agent, making exhaustive exploration infeasible.
+The discretization allows us to compute an exact D-optimal design, even though the theoretical results hold for any compact allocation space.
+See \cref{app:design} for a discussion of approximate optimal designs in the case of infinite sets.
+The cost parameters are generated synthetically with random samples between 0.1 and 0.5\;\$/kWh$^2$ \citep{safdar2019costs}, reflecting heterogeneity across consumers and rooms.
 We assume a constant flexibility requirement $P=15$\;kWh for each demand response event.
 An overview of parameters and runtimes is given in \cref{app:experiments}.
 Next, we present our simulation results, illustrating truthfulness and efficiency.

 To assess truthfulness in the one-shot game, we compare a given agent’s utility under truthful and untruthful preference feedback.
 We focus on untruthful feedback where preferences are sampled from the Bradley--Terry model \cref{eq:bradley-terry}, but for biased cost parameters $\theta_i=\theta_i^*+\Delta\theta$, where $\Delta\theta\in\{-0.2,-0.1,0.1,0.2\}$.
 As a benchmark, we compare utilities for allocations and payments computed under the pay-as-bid (first-price) mechanism based on the learned costs.
 Figure~\ref{fig:truthfulness} shows that, under the pay-as-bid mechanism, agents benefit from overstating their costs.
 Under the VCG mechanism, however, untruthful feedback can only increase an agent's utility when the number of queries $K$ is small.